 SAVE THE DATE!

-June 15, 2022 - Roundtable Discussion on Healthcare Climate Resilience in South East Asia (register here)
+June 15, 2022 - Roundtable Discussion on Healthcare Climate Resilience in South East Asia (recording and presentations here)

 July 2022 - Fostering affirming and resilient LGBTQIA Healthcare (register here)